zachvalenta/jvns.ca/source/_posts/2016-02-27-a-few-notes-on-the-stack.markdown

 But you do need to be aware of it, if you're a prospective weird-stack-programming-language author or user!
 For instance!
 If you want to use gdb with Rust, and you want to get a stack trace ("what function did I call before I called this one?") -- that wouldn't normally work. gdb would not know how to interpret the stack!
 But Rust implements [libbacktrace](https://github.com/rust-lang/rust/tree/master/src/libbacktrace), which tells GDB how the stack information corresponds to a stack trace.

 If you read the README there carefully, you'll notice that Rust's libbacktrace only works with ELF binaries!
-This means that you can't get Rust stack traces with gdb on OS X or Windows, only in Linux.
+This means that you can't get Rust stack traces with gdb on OS X or Windows, only in Linux/BSDs/other operating systems that ues ELF binaries.
 That actually really sucks!
 There are consequences to having an unusual stack format, and real work you need to do to make the rest of the world understand you.

 ### fascinating.